greydongilmore/FastSurfer/doc/overview/EXAMPLES.md

 # Run FastSurfer
 ./run_fastsurfer.sh --t1 $datadir/subjectX/t1-weighted-nii.gz \
                     --sid subjectX --sd $fastsurferdir \
-                    --parallel --threads 4 --3T
+                    --threads 4 --3T
 ```

-The output will be stored in the $fastsurferdir (including the aparc.DKTatlas+aseg.deep.mgz segmentation under $fastsurferdir/subjectX/mri (default location)).
-Processing of the hemispheres will be run in parallel (--parallel flag) to significantly speed-up surface creation.
+The output will be stored in the $fastsurferdir (including the `aparc.DKTatlas+aseg.deep.mgz` segmentation under `$fastsurferdir/subjectX/mri` (default location)).
+Processing of the hemispheres will be run in parallel (--threads 4 >= 2) to significantly speed-up surface creation.
 Omit this flag to run the processing sequentially, e.g. if you want to save resources on a compute cluster.

 ## Example 4: FastSurfer on multiple subjects